NickBansal/MarsRoverKata/readme.md

 # Mars Rover

 This exercise creates the 'Mars Rover' kata using Javascript, TDD using jest and linting using eslint.
-The following rules needed to be applied:

-**Input:**
-* The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
-* The rest of the input is information pertaining to the rovers that have been deployed.
-Each rover has two lines of input.
-The first line gives the rover’s position, and the second line is a series of instructions telling the rover how to explore the plateau.
-* The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover’s orientation.
-* Each rover will be finished sequentially, which means that the second rover won’t start to move until the first one has finished moving.

-**Output:**
-* The output for each rover should be its final co-ordinates and heading.

 ## Design
 I decided to apply SOLID methodology to my classes to make each class have limited responsibilities and breaking them down to be more reusable.